 Explore Tetra Pak's ambition to deliver packages made entirely from renewable and/or recycled materials.

 Read about our approach to responsible sourcing of all the materials our packages are made from.

-• Increasing recycling: Recycling helps keep valuable materials in the economy, and recycled materials are increasingly in demand for different applications.
-All Tetra Pak carton packages are recyclable, and over 46 billion were recycled in 2017 alone.
+Recycling is at the centre of a low-carbon circular economy that aims to reduce waste and keep materials in use for longer.
+All Tetra Pak carton packages are recyclable and can be transformed into a wide range of new products.
 We work to improve the recycling value chain wherever our cartons have a presence.
-As part of EU plastics pledge, we commit to working with industry partners to ensure that by 2030, recycling solutions are in place for all components of beverage cartons across Europe.
+As part of the EU plastics pledge, we commit to working with industry partners to ensure that by 2030, recycling solutions are in place for all components of beverage cartons across Europe.
 Our partnership with Veolia will enable all components of used beverage cartons collected within the European Union to be recycled by 2025.
 Around the world, one million tons of used beverage cartons are recycled every year.

 O Tetra Pak

 Wspólnie z naszymi klientami sprawiamy, że żywność jest bezpieczna oraz szeroko dostępna.
 Od 1951 roku z dumą dostarczamy najlepsze rozwiązania do przetwórstwa i pakowania żywności.